 - Any concerto winner will be featured only once during their YOL membership.

 - Compositions with two or more soloists (e.g., violin and cello, for example) are allowed, but if chosen as a winner that performance will count as each player’s one performance during their YOL membership.

 - Winners are chosen by a judging staff selected by the YOL board; the number of winners is not pre-determined.
 All decisions made by the judges (in consultation with the Symphony conductor) are final.
 This will be a live audition.
 Recorded auditions are not accepted.

 - The student and his/her applied teacher must select a concerto (or concerto movement) or solo piece that has a readily available orchestral accompaniment.
-The competition piece must be approved by Dr. Bruce Wood, YOL Symphony Orchestra Conductor, before a student completes the audition form.
-Dr. Wood will need a copy of the piece (solo part and piano accompaniment to determine its playability with the orchestra).
+The competition piece must be approved by Dr. David Becker, YOL Symphony Orchestra Conductor, before a student completes the audition form.
+Dr. Becker will need a copy of the piece (solo part and piano accompaniment to determine its playability with the orchestra).

 - The length of the piece during auditions cannot exceed ten minutes.
 “Time” will be called if necessary.

-- You must have Dr. Wood’s approval before submitting the application.
-It is recommended that you contact him as early as possible.
+- You must have Dr. Becker’s approval before submitting the application.
+It is recommended that you contact YOL as early as possible.

 Student and Family Responsibilities:

 - The student is responsible for submitting the completed application and the $20 audition fee by the due date.